Sequences of point blow-ups over perfect fields from a combinatorial point of view: Main results

 \begin{proof} By \cite[Theorem 3.2.1]{EGAIII.1}, since $\pi$ and $\pi^{'}$ are proper morphisms then $\pi_{*}(\mathcal{O}_{Z})$ and $\pi_{*}^{'}(\mathcal{O}_{Z^{'}})$ are a coherent sheaves on $X$ and $Y$ respectively.
 Since $X$ and $Y$ are both normal, then $\mathcal{O}_{X}\cong\pi_{*}(\mathcal{O}_{Z})$ and $\mathcal{O}_{Y}\cong\pi_{*}^{'}(\mathcal{O}_{Z^{'}})$, so

 Since $H^{0}(Z, \mathcal{O}_{Z})\cong H^{0}(Z^{'}, \mathcal{O}_{Z^{'}})$, then it follows that $A\cong B$. \end{proof}

-\begin{pro} Let $(Z_{s},...,Z_{0}, \pi)$ be a sequence of point blow-ups (as in definition \ref{Def1}) of length $m$ and let $H_{i}\in E_{i}^{s}$ be an irreducible component of the exceptional divisor of $\pi$.
-If $H_{i}$ is final, then there exists a regular projective contraction $(Z, f_{m}, X_{m-1})$ of $H_{i}$ to a point such that $f_{m}(E)$ is a simple normal crossing divisor and $X_{m-1}$ is the sky of a sequence of point blow-ups with ground $Z_{0}$. \end{pro}
+We are now ready to prove that by contracting a final divisor, the variety obtained corresponds to the sky of a sequence of point blow-ups with the same ground variety as the original one, at the same time that the image of the exceptional divisor preserves its normal crossing structure. \begin{proposition} Let $(Z_{s},...,Z_{0}, \pi)$ be a sequence of point blow-ups (as in Definition \ref{Def1}) of length $m$ and let $H_{i}\in E_{i}^{s}$ be an irreducible component of the exceptional divisor of $\pi$.
+If $H_{i}$ is final, then there exists a regular projective contraction $(Z, f_{m}, X_{m-1})$ of $H_{i}$ to a point such that $f_{m}(E_{Z})$ is a simple normal crossing divisor and $X_{m-1}$ is the sky of a sequence of point blow-ups with ground $Z_{0}$. \end{proposition}